cims-bioko/cims-prints/README.md

 FOSS Biometric Identification Tools for Android; primarily geared towards global health applications.

+Copyright (c) 2012-2016, Shawn Sarwar and contributors.
+All rights reserved.

 OpenANDID was created by Biometrac LLC [Shawn Sarwar, Trisha Finnegan, Heath Gross] as proprietary software under the name BiometracCore.
 OpenANDID is now available under a GPLv3 License.
 Any linked libraries may contain their own licenses.